16Bitt/forthstrap/README.md

 * generic.forth-- Basic words and syntax, enough to start loading words at runtime
 * io.forth-- Words like . .s etc
-* payload.forth-- The testing suite, has a lot of edge case
+* payload.forth-- Where startup code goes
 * More are coming!
 Expect a string.forth, disk.forth, and math.forth soon!

 Now you're ready to compile to assembler: